wn1/LNotes/README.md

 - Use link for apk:
   https://disk.yandex.ru/d/4yIKVaZYJ6BQ0A

-Support Andoid 4.0 (API 14) and above
+Support Android 4.0 (API 14) and above

 ## Table of Contents